primer/react/contributor-docs/migrating-to-css-modules.md

         import classes from './{Component}.module.css'
       ```
    - Add CSS classes behind the `primer_react_css_modules_team` feature flag.
-5. **Ensure Component still accepts sx styling**
+5. **Ensure Component still accepts `sx` styling**
-   - Until we migrate all uses of sx, we need to ensure the component will accept sx props inside the feature flag.
-This will often default to using the `Box` component if an sx prop is passed in.
+   - Until we migrate all uses of `sx`, we need to ensure the component will accept `sx` props inside the feature flag.
+This will often default to using the `Box` component if an `sx` prop is passed in.

      ```jsx
       const enabled = useFeatureFlag('primer_react_css_modules_team')